Banzir2/Sprint1/README.md

 It's also important to mention the image is cropped to the plausible places the laser could be.

 ### Conversion to distance
-Using complex trigonometry that only TheHaK can understand, because he learned it from Buddhist monks in Nepal.\
+Using complex trigonometry that only TheHaK can understand.\
-He told me that they hit him with sticks until he got their questions right.
+He learned it from Buddhist monks in Nepal, whose trigonometry knowledge was passed down by the Buddha through the generations.
+As per their tradition, they taught TheHaK by beating him with sticks until he got the questions right.